 Instead, a divorce for irreconcilable differences only requires that your marital relationship has been broken for at least six months, and there is no reasonable possibility of reconciling with your spouse.

-The Courts Want To Move Your Case Along
+The NJ Courts Want To Move Your Divorce Along

 Quite apart from coming to an agreement with your spouse on all issues relative to your marriage is the underlying issue of the court system and how divorce cases are handled internally.
 In recent years it has become more and more apparent that courts want cases settled and off the docket, so to speak, within one year of the filing of the Complaint.